austin-rt/useMemo/README.md

 };
 ```

 Next, the first thing our function should do is check to see if `previousValues` at index `n` exists.
-If it does, we'll simply return it.
+If it does, we `return` it.

 ```js
 export const jacobsthal = (n, previousValues = []) => {